 Basic Strategy for Bonus Poker

-Since Bonus Poker shares an impressive number of similarities with its predecessor Jacks or Better, it is anything but surprising the basic strategy for the two games largely coincide.
-We will now focus on the basic strategy for Bonus Poker which pays 8/5 for Full House and Flushes because this is the most widespread variation to be found.
+Since Bonus Poker shares many similarities with its predecessor Jacks or Better, it is hardly surprising that the basic strategies for the two games largely coincide.
+We will now focus on the basic strategy for Bonus Poker that pays 8/5 for Full Houses and Flushes, as this is the most widespread variation.

-As was said earlier, the only decision players are required to make after the initial deal is which cards to keep and which ones to discard.
-It may not sound like a big decision but what you choose will have a dramatic effect on whether you win or lose.
+As mentioned earlier, the only decision players must make after the initial deal is which cards to keep and which to discard.
+It may not sound like a big decision, but what you choose can have a dramatic effect on whether you win or lose.

-The rule of thumb states not to discard anything, if you have been dealt unbeatable or strong pat hands, such as the Royal Flush (one would be a fool to ruin a made Royal, after all), a Straight Flush, a Full House, a Flush or a Straight.
-There are two exceptions to this rule as far as the made Flush and the Straight are concerned.
-If you receive a made Flush which holds the potential of improving to a Royal, you should replace the card that stands in your way.
-The same is applicable to Straights – keep it as it is unless you are only one card away from the Royal Flush.
+The rule of thumb is not to discard anything if you have been dealt unbeatable or strong pat hands, such as a Royal Flush (one would be a fool to break up a made Royal, after all), a Straight Flush, a Full House, a Flush or a Straight.
+There are two exceptions to this rule regarding a made Flush or Straight.
+If you receive a Flush that could improve to a Royal, you should replace the card that blocks you.
+The same applies to Straights – keep it as it is unless you are only one card away from the Royal Flush.

-The strategy also recommends players to draw one card in cases when they are dealt one of the following opening hands – four cards to a Royal Flush, four cards to a Straight Flush, four cards to a Flush, Four of a Kind, and Two Pair.
-You also draw a card whenever you are holding a starting hand consisting of four cards to a Straight with a minimum of three high cards or an open-ended four-card Straight where there is room for improvement on either end of the hand.
-In comparison, there is a gap in the middle of inside Straights so usually there are only four cards (out of the remaining 47 in the deck) that can enable players to complete their winning hand.
+The strategy also recommends drawing one card when you are dealt any of the following opening hands – four cards to a Royal Flush, four cards to a Straight Flush, four cards to a Flush, Four of a Kind and Two Pair.
+You also draw a card whenever your starting hand consists of four cards to a Straight with at least three high cards, or an open-ended four-card Straight where improvement is possible at either end.
+By contrast, an inside Straight has a gap in the middle, so usually only four cards (out of the remaining 47 in the deck) can complete the hand.

-The following opening hands require players to draw two cards – Three of a Kind, three-card Royal Flushes, three-card Straight Flushes, and three-card Straights which contain three high cards (i.e. Ace, King, Queen or a Jack).
+The following opening hands require players to draw two cards – Three of a Kind, three-card Royal Flushes, three-card Straight Flushes and three-card Straights that contain three high cards (i.e. Ace, King, Queen or Jack).

-Whenever players are dealt a qualifying pair of Jacks or higher, two high cards (King-Jack, for example) or are holding two cards to a Royal Flush, they are recommended to replace the three irrelevant cards in their opening hand in an attempt to improve it.
-Finally, in Bonus Poker, the basic, beginner strategy dictates that when holding only one high card, players need to keep it and discard the rest.
+Whenever players are dealt a qualifying pair of Jacks or higher, two high cards (such as King-Jack), or are holding two cards to a Royal Flush, they should replace the three irrelevant cards in an attempt to improve the hand.
+Finally, in Bonus Poker, the basic beginner strategy dictates that when holding only one high card, players should keep it and discard the rest.